samcaulfield/PML_IDE/README.md

 * Enter new resources in each field. *There must be one resource per line.*
 * Click `Change required resources` or `Changed provided resources` depending on which fields were changed.
 * Click `Done` when finished.

+**Agents**

+This feature allows the user to specify which agents perform actions in the graphical editor.
+* Open the graphical editor as described in `Boxes and Arrows`.
+* Build a PML model containing actions.
+* Left-click on an action to open the agent entry dialog.
+* The dialog will display the agents associated with the action if they exist, in the "Action agents" field.
+* Enter new agents into the "Action agents" field.
+*There must be one resource per line.*
+* Click `Change agents`.
+* Click `Done` when finished.

 ---